dan-danache/hubitat/ikea-zigbee-drivers/README.md

 | Since version | `3.6.0` |

 ### Features
-* Open/Close attribute
+* Contact status attribute (open / close)
 * Health status (online / offline)
 * Battery indicator (%)
 * Health status (online / offline)

 ### Device Pairing
-1. Open the battery compartiment and you should see the small pair button (don't push it!)
+1. Remove device from its position using a small screwdriver and, on the back, you should see the small pair button (🔗).
-1. In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start Zigbee pairing"
+1. In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start Zigbee pairing".
 1. > IMPORTANT: Move close to your Hubitat hub, then click the pair button in the battery compartiment **4 times within
-   > 5 seconds**
+   > 5 seconds**.
 1. > IMPORTANT: Immediately after the device LED starts blinking red, keep the device **as close as you can** against
-   > your Hubitat hub for **at least 30 seconds** (after the LED stops blinking and turns off)
+   > your Hubitat hub for **at least 30 seconds** (after the LED stops blinking and turns off).
-1. Return to the pairing page and give your device a name and assign it to a room (optional)
+1. Return to the pairing page and give your device a name and assign it to a room.
-1. Close the device battery compartiment
+1. Place the device back to its position by gently pressing it until you hear it clicking in place.
 1. That's it, Have fun!